OpenZeppelin/openzeppelin-contracts/contracts/payment/README.md

 ---
 sections:
-  - title: Library
+  - title: Payment Utilities
     contracts:
+      - PaymentSplitter
-      - Roles
+      - PullPayment
-  - subdirectory: roles
+  - subdirectory: escrow
 ---

 > This page is incomplete.
 We're working to improve it for the next release.
 Stay tuned!